 Your journey will resume early next morning as you indulge in waffles and berries while passing through the forest-covered Glenwood Canyon.
 Shortly after on your left, you might spot Roundup River Ranch, which belongs to actor Paul Newman.
 The breathtaking vistas of Gore Canyon and Byers Canyon will follow as the train chugs along the weaving Colorado River.

 Stay tuned to your onboard hosts’ announcements, and keep your eyes peeled to the lush forests for wildlife viewing.
 Although not guaranteed, deer, elk, moose, and even bears have been spotted along the train tracks.
-And you may see some humans, too—these parts of the Colorado River are popular with rafters and kayakers.
+And you may see some humans, too — these parts of the Colorado River are popular with rafters and kayakers.
 Savor coriander-crusted salmon for lunch, wash it down with a glass of Prosecco and be sure to take plenty of pictures.

-One of the fastest-growing metropolises in the country, Denver boasts dozens of art galleries and hundreds of murals that street artists paint on the city’s walls using them as living canvases.
+One of the fastest-growing cities in the country, Denver has dozens of art galleries and hundreds of murals that street artists paint on the city’s walls using them as living canvases.
 For a fun city excursion, choose the eTuk tour, an electric version of a tuk-tuk that quickly brings you up to speed on all Denver attractions—bustling markets, booming pubs, and historic buildings.
 Be sure to visit the Denver Art Museum, which offers a priceless collection of French impressionists and a gift shop full of affordable artistic creations you can take home with you.

-Known for its artisanal brewery scene, Denver also boasts many high-end restaurants.
+Known for its artisanal brewery scene, Denver also has many high-end restaurants.
 Swing by its latest posh Mexican spot Bellota, only minutes from Catbird.
 For your farewell night, opt for outdoor dining at Rioja, which serves Mediterranean food with a twist (think artichoke-goat cheese tortelloni and lamb loin) in the city’s historic Larimer Square where street musicians play.
 If time permits, stay for a concert at the Red Rocks Amphitheater, the unique open-air performance venue built within the giant natural sandstone outcroppings.
-It would be an unforgettable grand finale to your epic rail journey from the Rockies to the Red Rocks.
+It would be an unforgettable grand finale to your epic rail journey in the Rocky Mountaineer from the Rockies to the Red Rocks.